Larry Jent

 Larry Jent (born December 20, 1951) is a politician and a former Democratic member of the Montana Legislature.
 He served in the Montana House of Representatives from 2001 to 2007, and served in the Montana Senate from 2007 to 2015.

 Early life, education, and early career

 Jent was born in 1951 in Nashville, Tennessee.
-He earned his BS from United States Military Academy in 1973.
-He went on to receive his JD from the University of Colorado Law School in 1983.
+He earned his BS from United States Military Academy in 1973 and went on to receive his JD from the University of Colorado Law School in 1983.
 Jent has served in the Montana Army National Guard.
-He was a Fishing Guide for Bud Lilly's Trout Shop/Ray's Tackle Shop from 1980 to 1983.
-He was then a Sole Practitioner from 1983 to 1987.
+He was a Fishing Guide for Bud Lilly's Trout Shop/Ray's Tackle Shop from 1980 to 1983 and then a Sole Practitioner from 1983 to 1987.
 He has been Partner for Williams and Jent, Limited Liability Partnership since 1987.

 1996 congressional election

-In 1996, incumbent Democrat U.S. Congressman Pat Williams of Montana's At-large congressional district decided to retire.
+In 1996, incumbent Democrat U.S. Congressman Pat Williams of Montana's at-large congressional district decided to retire.
 Jent was one of four Democrat candidates to run for the seat.
-Former State Senator Bill Yellowtail won the Democratic primary with 56% of the vote.
-Jent ranked last with just 10% of the vote.
+Former State Senator Bill Yellowtail won the Democratic primary with 56% of the vote while Jent ranked last with just 10% of the vote.